thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

 ### Highlights
 * Original repo for the springboot basic app (https://github.com/Raouf25/Spring-Boot-efficient-search-API)
-* Changes done
+* **Changes done**
-  * docker-compose added
+  * The Springboot application is dockerized and supplied with docker-compose for ease of deployments
   * **Boomi HTTP client process** to emulate Client Credentials Grant workflow
   * **CURL client** to manually emulate the Client Credentials Grant workflow
   * Dockerfile changed to skip tests